 Step into the underground wine cellar at the Bearfoot Bistro to try your hand at sabering the top off a bottle of Champagne.
 This tradition dates back to Napoleon, when a clean sabering meant good luck in the battle to come.
 Your only challenge will be to lift a glass to toast a wonderful day on the slopes.

 Head to the scenic Callaghan Valley south of Whistler for a half-day snowmobile tour through a backcountry winter wonderland of wide, winding trails or on rugged terrain through snow-covered forests for the more experienced guest.
 Snowmobile tours last approximately 3 hours.

 Tread softly and deeply in freshly fallen snow in the forests of Whistler on a snowshoe tour.
-Several companies offer tours up Whistler Mountain or in the Callaghan Valley where guests strap on snowshoes and walk through snow-covered pine forests and descend the mountain into the Village, stopping to learn about healing plants, bird and animal life along the way.
+Several companies offer tours up Whistler Mountain or to Whistler Olympic Park in the Callaghan Valley where guests strap on snowshoes and walk through snow-covered pine forests and descend the mountain into the Village, stopping to learn about healing plants, bird and animal life along the way.

 If you’ve never snowshoed before, it’s a great winter exercise that quickly builds up a sweat.
 Dress in layers and bring a water bottle to stay hydrated.

 Looking to channel your inner Olympian?
 Book a winter bobsleigh or skeleton experience at Whistler’s Sliding Centre, a legacy of the 2010 Winter Olympic Games.
 Hurtle down the world’s fastest track at speeds of over 125 km per hour with guidance from a trained bobsleigh pilot.

 Or launch yourself head-first down the track at the only place in Canada where members of the public can experience the rush of skeleton.
 Those daring enough to attempt this sport take off from the Maple Leaf starting point and pass through six corners, gaining speeds up to 100 km per hour.